 Financial Aid for Study Abroad

-Two Study Abroad Scholarship Opportunities for Students Studying Abroad During the Summer and Fall Semesters, 2018:
+Three Study Abroad Scholarship Opportunities for Students Studying Abroad

-Please submit your Scholarship Applications to the Study Abroad Office, KJS Library Office 220, no later than April 15, 2018
+Please submit your Scholarship Applications to the Study Abroad Office, KJS Library Office 208

 Eugene Chang International Studies Scholarship

-The following scholarship is open for students participating in a sponsored LSSU Study Abroad experience for 2018.
+The following scholarship is open for students participating in a sponsored LSSU Study Abroad experience.
 Sponsored trips include the faculty-led programs, the LSSU Scotland Experience, the MSU Japan Center program, ISA, CCIS or CIEE programs.

 To apply, the student must write an essay describing what the study abroad experience means to their future career plans.
-The essays must be submitted to the Study Abroad Office no later than April 15, 2018 for consideration.
+The essays must be submitted to the Study Abroad Office for consideration.
 Essays will be reviewed by a committee of at least two faculty or staff members.

 Daniel T. Dorrity Study Abroad Scholarship: